Theodorus-VII/Java-To-Mips-compiler/readme.md

         for instance if(3<4) will give an error while if(3 < 4) will work fine

 This section of our code also handles ARITHMETIC and VARIABLE ASSIGNMENT as well.
-If it runs into any special functions, such as System.out.println() or a [for] loop, it passes that line into the functions translator method.
+If it runs into any special functions, such as System.out.println() or a [for] loop, it passes that line into the functions j2m_parser method.

 function_translator()
 The function translator method then determines what kind of operation the Java code maps to and translates it.